localgovdrupal/docs/docs/src/index.md

 footer: 'LocalGov Drupal is an open source project.
 GPL-2.0'
 ---

-Here you can find all the documentation for LocalGov Drupal, from installtion to configuration, theming and using the content types.
+Here you can find all the documentation for LocalGov Drupal, from installation to configuration, theming and using the content types.

-We try to keep it completely up to date but if you find something missing, or have some documentation that you think should be added, let us know at hello@localgovdrupal.org
+We try to keep it completely up to date but if you find something missing, or have some documentation that you think should be added, let us know at [hello@localgovdrupal.org]  (mailto:hello@localgovdrupal.org)

-actionText: overview of features →
+[overview of features →] (/overview.html)
-actionLink: /overview.html

-actionText: docs for developers →
+[docs for developers →] (/devs/)
-actionLink: /devs/

-actionText: docs for content designers →
+[docs for content designers →] (/design/)
-actionLink: /content/

-actionText: docs for designers →
-actionLink: /design/

-actionText: how to contribute →
+[how to contribute →] (/contributing/)
-actionLink: /contributing/